stan-dev/math/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] the changes are maintainable

-    - the code design is standard C++ or there's a good reason it's not
+    - the code design is idiomatic C++ or there's a good reason it's not
     - please include appropriate documentation

 - [ ] the changes are tested